Hufnagels/Smarthome-with-ESPHome-and-HomeAssistant/HASSOS_NAS_mount.md

 ## HASSOS mount NAS network share

-I use home assistant OS in a Proxmox VM.
+I use HASSOS in a Proxmox VM.
 To make it possible to use network share inside and permanently the following needs to be done:

 ### Prerequisit